 Numerous wild flower species add stunning colour to the bush in spring and summer, including Gloriosa, Scadoxis and Hibiscus spp.

 During 1995 Mkhaya hit world headlines when it received 6 black rhino from South Africa, a project funded by the Taiwanese Government and heralded as a turning point in international efforts to protect endangered species.
-During 1997 the first two baby elephant to be born in Swaziland in one hundred years were born at Mkhaya.
+During 1997 the first two baby elephant to be born in Eswatini in one hundred years were born at Mkhaya.
 In 2015 the decision was taken to remove elephant from Mkhaya due to the extensive habitat modification and threat to greater bio-divesity.

 The Nguni breed of cattle, which was at the threshold of extinction in the1980’S, was almost wholly responsible for financing original land purchases and the establishment of rhino and elephant and the other endangered species at Mkhaya.
-Mkhaya’s game populations are largely descendants of animal introductions to Mlilwane in the 60’s including Swaziland’s only warthog introductions of 8 animals in 1963; the white rhino came back from less than 20 animals and the blue wildebeest from approximately 40 animals.
-Most species have been re-established after their total extinction in Swaziland.
+Mkhaya’s game populations are largely descendants of animal introductions to Mlilwane in the 60’s including Eswatini’s only warthog introductions of 8 animals in 1963; the white rhino came back from less than 20 animals and the blue wildebeest from approximately 40 animals.
+Most species have been re-established after their total extinction in Eswatini.

 Mkhaya’s reptiles include a wide variety of snakes, a healthy range of lizards, two tortoises, terrapin and crocodiles.
 Just before rain, the many pans became a deafening chorus of frog song, including painted reed frog, kassinas, bullfrog, platana and grey tree frogs.
 Any amount of time spent studying the undergrowth will reveal a rich diversity of insect and invertebrate life.
 In fact, game drives often stop to witness the amazing life in heaving rhino middens.